 Home improvement season is upon us, and along with it comes unscrupulous individuals who will take advantage of the season to scam unsuspecting homeowners.
-Window replacement contractor Woodbridge Home Exteriors shares insight on how to avoid home improvement scams and what you can do if you are a victim of one.
+Window replacement contractor Woodbridge Home Solutions shares insight on avoiding home improvement scams and what you can do if you are a victim.

 Avoiding Home Improvement Scams

 The best way to protect yourself from home improvement scams is by recognizing the signs that someone is trying to scam you.
 The following should raise red flags: